skroutz/rafka/README.md

 calls on the desired topics.
 Each message should be explicitly acknowledged so it can be committed to Kafka.
 Acks are `rpush`ed to the special `acks` key.

+Since rafka consumers store offsets manually the librdkafka's `enable.auto.offset.store` option [must](https://github.com/edenhill/librdkafka/blob/v0.11.4/src/rdkafka.h#L2665) always be `false`.

 For more info refer to [API - Consumer](https://github.com/skroutz/rafka#consumer-1).